Genivia/ugrep/README.md

 patterns.
 Searches UTF-8, UTF-16, UTF-32 input, and other file encodings, such as ISO-8859-1, EBCDIC, code pages 437, 850, 858, 1250 to 1258.

+**ugrep** is under development and more features will be added.
+You can help!

 **ugrep** uses [RE/flex](https://github.com/Genivia/RE-flex) for high-performance regex matching, which is 100 times faster than the GNU C POSIX.2 regex library used by GNU grep and 10 times faster than PCRE2 and RE2.

-**ugrep** makes it easy to search source code.
+**ugrep** makes it easy to search source code and is the only grep-like tool that allows you to define negative patterns to "zap" parts in files you want to skip.
+This removes many false positives.
 For example to find exact matches of `main` in C/C++ source code while skipping strings and comments that may have a match with `main` in them:

     ugrep -r -n -o -w 'main' -f patterns/c/zap_strings -f patterns/c/zap_comments --include='*.cpp' myprojects